-Copies of officers' log books showing unannounced rounds by supervisors on all shifts
+Copies of officers' logbooks showing unannounced rounds by supervisors on all shifts

-Management and Training Corporation (MTC) Policy 903E.02 Sexual Safety in Prisons (A1, B1, C1, D1-4) and TCI Policy 3-G Sexual Abuse/Assault Prevention & Intervention Program requires the facility to review the staffing plans on an annual basis.
+FDC Policy - 602.030 - Security Staff Utilization requires the facility to review the staffing plans on an annual basis.
 The annual staffing plan included:

-- Generally accepted detention and correctional practices; - Judicial findings of inadequacy; - Findings of inadequacy from Federal investigative agencies; - Findings of inadequacy from internal or external oversight bodies; - All components of the facility's physical plant; - The composition of the inmate population; - The number and placement of supervisory staff; - Institution programs occurring on a particular shift; - Applicable State or local laws, regulations, or standards; - The prevalence of substantiated and unsubstantiated incidents of sexual abuse; and - Other relevant factors.
+- Generally accepted detention and correctional practices. - Judicial findings of inadequacy. - Findings of inadequacy from Federal investigative agencies. - Findings of inadequacy from internal or external oversight bodies.

+- All components of the facility's physical plant. - The composition of the inmate population. - The number and placement of supervisory staff. - Institution programs occurring on a particular shift. - Applicable State or local laws, regulations, or standards. - The prevalence of substantiated and unsubstantiated incidents of sexual abuse; and - Other relevant factors.

-Interviews with the Warden and executive staff revealed compliance with the PREA, and that other safety and security issues are always a primary focus when they consider and reviewing their respective staffing plans.
+Interviews with the warden and executive staff revealed compliance with the PREA, and that other safety and security issues are always a primary focus when they consider and reviewing their respective staffing plans.
 The facility has a Staffing Report that is developed for each pay period.
-The Warden meets weekly with his executive staff, including to address staffing issues as they relate to the PREA.
+The Warden meets weekly with his executive staff on all operational issues, and incident reports and staffing as they relate to the PREA minimum staffing requirements.

 The institution has been provided with all necessary resources to support the programs and procedures to ensure compliance with the PREA standards.
 The audit included an examination of all video monitoring systems; staff interviews; and rosters.
 Supervisory and Administrative staff members routinely make unannounced rounds covering all shifts and these rounds are documented.
-PREA rounds are documented in operations lieutenants' computerized logs and at the officer's stations logs for housing units.
+PREA rounds are documented in central control computerized logs and at the officer's stations logs for housing units.

 There have been no judicial findings of inadequacy from federal investigative agencies or findings of inadequacy from internal or external oversight bodies relevant to this standard.
-All essential posts are filled each shift and no essential posts are kept open for salary savings.
+All essential posts are filled on each shift and no essential posts are kept open for salary savings.
 When programs are offered, staffing is increased to provide additional supervision.
-The review of Institution Duty Officer (IDO) unannounced PREA rounds logs confirmed that intermediatelevel or higher-level supervisors, including shift supervisors and department heads, conduct and document visits throughout the institution, during the day, at night and on weekends.
+The review of Institution Duty Officer (IDO) unannounced PREA rounds logs confirmed that intermediatelevel or higher-level supervisors, including department heads, conduct and document visits throughout the institution, during the day, at night and on weekends.
 Staff members are prohibited from alerting other employees regarding unannounced rounds.
 Interviews with inmates and housing unit officers also confirmed that random, unannounced rounds are conducted by Institution Duty Officers daily, including nights and weekends.
 PREA rounds are documented in operations computerized logs and at the officer's stations logs for housing units.
 An examination of PREA Annual Assessment Meeting Minutes, policy and supporting documentation and all interviews confirms compliance with this standard.
 Compliance was also determined by staff interviews conducted during the tour of all areas of the facility, including human resource manager and correctional staff; reviews of documented staffing rosters, daily supervisory checks and facility workforce quarterly meeting records; pay period staffing reports and the examination of the video monitoring system.
-A staffing plan review was conducted by MTC on December 5, 2019.
+A staffing plan review was conducted by MTC on February 20, 2020.
 A comprehensive tour of the facility was conducted during the audit that included looking for blind spots, reviewing cameras coverage and available staff in areas that inmates are assigned.
+A blind area behind the dryers were noted.
+The facility moved a mirror to this area to rectify this blind spot.
 Subsequently, tours of each area of the facility was also reviewed while going throughout the facility to meet with staff and to interview inmates.